markmillr/cursor-memory-servicenow/README.md

    Agent: "Let's start by looking at the current change form and change model structure.
 Could you open a normal change in your PDI?"
    You: "Ok, I have one open."
    Agent: "Great.
 Let's first check if there are any existing fields related to change models.
 Could you look at the form in the browser and also check the dictionary for the change table?"
+   You: "I see there's already a change_model field but it's not being used."
+   Agent: "Interesting finding!
+I'll document that in systemPatterns.md since it might affect our implementation approach.
+Let's investigate why that field isn't being used..."
    ```

 4. **Begin Development**
    - Help you understand the current state
    - Guide you through investigating options
    - Suggest manual changes to try in the instance
-   - Document findings and decisions
+   - Document findings and decisions in real-time
    - Help with update set creation when needed
+   - Continuously update project files with new information

-The Agent AI will maintain this context throughout your development process, using targeted questions to help you explore solutions and document decisions.
+The Agent AI will maintain this context throughout your development process, proactively updating the template files as new information is discovered and using targeted questions to help you explore solutions and document decisions.

 ## Example Usage